QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 * **word**: width of a register.
 16, 32, or 64 bits <small>(modern computers)</small>.
 * **dword** (double word): usually 32 or 64 bits

-Refer to the [Encoding | Binary](/programming-languages/others/encoding/index.md#radix-2---) to learn more how numbers are represented using 0 and 1.
+Refer to the [Encoding | Binary](/programming-languages/others/encoding/index.md#radix-2---) to learn more about how numbers are represented using 0 and 1.

 <br>